 Having spent her childhood in Cuba, Jen Miranda was always accustomed to locally grown products.
 When she was seven, her family moved to Tampa, and that’s when the American diet started to have a negative effect on her health.
 Ever since, Jen has had a fascination with health and wellness.

-Her journey through nutrition is what inspired her to develop Serene, a wellness bar which quietly opened last month at 1113 Central Avenue in the EDGE District, formerly home to the Openhouse event space that has recently hosted a variety of pop-up concepts.
-Luckily for us all, Serene is NOT a pop-up!
+Her journey through nutrition is what inspired her to develop Serene, a pop-up wellness bar which quietly opened last month at 1113 Central Avenue in the EDGE District, formerly home to the Openhouse event space that has recently hosted a variety of pop-up concepts.
+Serene will remain open until the end of January 2019.

 Serene encompasses nutrition in every single way with a menu that features smoothies, smoothie bowls, and wellness lattes.
 “I want Serene to be a space where you can have a healthy, guilt-free meal,” says Jen.
 “I don’t want you to come here and have to count calories because I’ve already done that for you.”